mrezabayat/iamsorush/content/posts/add-video-to-hugo-post.md

 {{< /rawhtml >}}

-## Setup a raw html shortcode
+## Setup a raw HTML shortcode

 The posts in Hugo are written using Markdown syntax.
-To have raw html included create `shortcodes` folder in your Hugo website directory as
+To have raw HTML included create `shortcodes` folder in your Hugo website directory as

 ```bash
 /your-website/layouts/shortcodes
 ```

-create file, `rawhtml.html` with the content
+create a file, `rawhtml.html` with the content

 ```html
 <!-- raw html -->
 {{.Inner}}
 ```

-Now, in any post we can any html code using below code:
+Now, in any post we can any HTML code using the below code:

 \{\{< rawhtml >\}\}
     \<!-\- html codes here-\->